- Category: Constitution

 11.2 The financial management of the Association is the responsibility of its Treasurer, who is guided by general legal regulations.
 Among his duties is that of making regular reports on the financial state of the Association to the Executive Committee.

-12.2 This Constitution is written in the Czech language and comprises five pages; for the needs of the national/multinational chapters it also exists in English and French versions.
+12.2 This Constitution is written in the Czech language and comprises four pages; for the needs of the national/multinational chapters it also exists in English and French versions.
+A complete, new version of the Constitution was adopted at a General Meeting of the Association held on 22 September 2018 in Prague.